 But now is Christ risen from the dead, and become the firstfruits of them that slept.
 For since by man came death, by man came also the resurrection of the dead.
 For as in Adam all die, even so in Christ shall all be made alive.
 But every man in his own order: Christ the firstfruits; afterward they that are Christ’s at his coming.
 Then cometh the end, when he shall have delivered up the kingdom to God, even the Father; when he shall have put down all rule and all authority and power.
 For he must reign, till he hath put all enemies under his feet.
 The last enemy that shall be destroyed is death.”
 (1 Corinthians 15:17-26)

 The resurrection of Christ, Paul says, is a prerequisite for being allegiant to the Kingdom of God.
 One puts their faith into that which they are faithful, and a vain faith belongs to an unfaithful citizen.
 There is little hope to be faithful to God without being in a free society, and there is no free society without a risen King to lead it.
-So, without Christ’s resurrection, there is no remission for sin which is what brings one into civil bondage.
+So, without Christ’s resurrection, there is no remission for sin, which is the reason why one even find themselves in civil bondage in recompense for sin.
 Always mingling the tangible with the ephemeral, Paul declares the victories of King Jesus over the kingdoms of the world, his political enemies, physical death, and the spiritual death inherited by wordly jurisdictions.
 Christ’s resurrection is a promise of physical resurrection for those who are born again under His jurisdiction, just like physical death is a guarantee for all of those who are born from Adam’s lineage of mortality.
 And if literal death has no lasting power for those who follow Christ, then what lasting power do the kingdoms of spiritual (and capital) death hope to have over true believers in Christ’s Gospel?
 Their rules, authorities, and powers are under His feet.
 “But is now made manifest by the appearing of our Saviour Jesus Christ, who hath abolished death, and hath brought life and immortality to light through the gospel…” (2 Timothy 1:10)

 Before His ascension to the spiritual realm at the right hand of God the Father, Jesus Christ gave “many infallible proofs” for forty days after being resurrected.
 He continues right where he left off in teaching the people what it means to be a part of the Kingdom of God, and how to maintain it.
 The most significant of these recorded teachings is perhaps what we call The Great Commission: